 Despite my affinity for them, I’m surprised to see that the “cover songs” label on this blog had already been applied to over a dozen posts.
 It surely helped that I became obsessed with The Sing-Off.

-Some of the best-loved, most fondly remembered pop tunes from my childhood were/are cover songs purely by happenstance, but while I'm not sure how far back my fondness for such reinterpretation as a creative enterprise unto itself goes I definitely have a particular, one could say peculiar, admiration for turning a song on its ear and making it just as good if not better.
+Some of the best-loved, most fondly remembered pop tunes from my childhood were/are cover songs purely by happenstance, but while I’m not sure when my fondness for such reinterpretation as a creative enterprise unto itself began I definitely have a particular, one could say peculiar, admiration for turning a song on its ear and making it as good if not better.
 There are plenty of ways to do this — by stripping the arrangement down or building it up, changing the tempo, going from electric to acoustic, etc.

-The other day I heard a fascinating reggae version of Michael Jackson's "Don't Stop
+The other day I heard a fascinating reggae version of Michael Jackson’s 1979 disco-

 I groove to the Billie Holliday ballad and the Marcels doo-wop versions of “Blue

-There is a drop-dead gorgeous cover of Roy Orbison's legendary 1961 song "Crying" performed a capella, in Spanish, as "Llorando" by Rebekah Del Rio in the 2001 David Lynch film Mulholland Drive.
+There is a drop-dead gorgeous cover of Roy Orbison’s legendary 1961 song “Crying” performed a cappella, in Spanish, as “Llorando” by Rebekah Del Rio in the 2001 David Lynch film Mulholland Drive.

-That only scratches the surface, and I'm sorry to forego links.
-I didn't want to get bogged down looking for legally legitimate recordings online.
+That only scratches the surface, and I’m sorry to forego links.
+I didn’t want to get bogged down looking for legal recordings online.
 I do want to hear your own favorite cover songs in the comments, for sure.

 9. crossword puzzles

 Next up?
-I may break away from the alphabetical order.
+I might break away from the alphabetical order.